|Seniors||65 & up||$10.00|

 |A special group rate for 10 people or more is offered for $10.00/person.

-Heritage Tours can be booked for an additional charge, for groups of 10+ people, $12.00/person.
+Heritage Tours $15.00/person (includes admission to museum.)
 Subject to availability.
 Please call our museum for details.
 All admission goes directly to support the museum as a 501(c)(3) Non-Profit Organization.